pyhope/gds/README.md

                         Default: must set!
   --mode MODE, -m MODE  Default: mass mode, k or mass, must set!
 ```
+Several text and image files named will be generated as shown in `./example`

-A text file named `sum_proximity_0_0.txt` will be generated.
-It records the counts of atoms in each phase as well as the interface.
+`atomic_fraction.txt` records the atomic fraction of elements as a function of proximity (format: prox ele1 prox ele2 ...). `atomic_fraction_vs_proximity.png` is the plot of it. `prox.png` shows the density profile. `sum_proximity_0_0.txt` records the counts of atoms in each phase as well as the interface.
 The example is
 ```
-#  nw = 2
+#  nw = 2.0
 #  solid liquid interface
-#  id O           Mg           Fe           W          lw      chi
+#  id O           Mg           Fe           W    chi
-0 12 85 159    16 87 153    3571 0 525    11 0 5        5.8344    0.1540
+0    224 164 543    2 99 199    2691 410 2368    8 1 9    0.0013
 ```
 Here the three numbers below each element represent the counts of atoms in phase 1, phase 2, and interface, respectively.
 Note that the order `solid liquid interface ` shown in the second line may not be correct.
 You can check the numbers below `Fe` to identify the correct order. `lw` equals $nw \times w$, and the 3rd number for each element shows the number of atoms in an interface region with thickness `lw`.
 High `chi` means better fitting during the analysis (better Gibbs dividing surface).